-Prerequisites: Independent Study (BIOL-SHU 997 or 998), a minimum GPA of 3.65 overall, a minimum GPA of 3.65 in all science and mathematics courses required for the major, and permission of a sponsor and the Dean of Arts & Sciences.
+This course provides students with a completion of their undergraduate science education by applying the skills and knowledge they acquired over the course of their major to scientific problems across disciplines.
+Students will be paired with a faculty mentor to engage either in Independent Research or Literature Review to address a scientific question of the student's design, culminating in a written report.
+Students are encouraged to work with faculty mentors outside of their own field.
+Open only to Biology, Chemistry, and Physics majors in the senior year.
+Prereqs: students must have completed Prerequisites: Independent Study (BIOL-SHU 997 or 998), a minimum GPA of 3.65 overall, a minimum GPA of 3.65 in all science and mathematics courses required for the major, and permission of a sponsor and the Dean of Arts & Sciences.
 Open to Biology majors only.
 The faculty mentor must be selected in consultation with the Dean of Arts & Sciences.
 May not be used for the major in biology.
 Offered in the fall, spring, and summer.
 2 points.
 For biology majors who have completed at least one semester of laboratory research (BIOL-SHU 997 or 998) and are able to expand this work into a thesis.
-Requires writing a Thesis (i.e., a full literature search of the subject and a formal written report on the research in publication form), which is defended in front of a committee of three faculty (which includes the faculty sponsor), chosen by the student in consultation with the faculty mentor.
+Requires writing a Thesis (i.e., a full literature search of the subject and a formal written report on the research in publication form), which is defended in front of a committee of three faculty sponsor), chosen by the student in consultation with the faculty sponsor, chosen by the student in consultation with the faculty mentor.
 (The defense may be a brief oral presentation followed by a question-and-answer session.)
 The Thesis and defense must be evaluated by the committee, with the cover page of the thesis signed by all committee members, with a copy of the Thesis submitted to the Dean of Arts & Sciences.
-(It is recommended that the student meet with the faculty committee at least once mid-semester to evaluate and guide the student's progress on the thesis work.)
+(It is recommended that the student meet with the faculty committee at least once mid-semester to evaluate and quide the student's progress on the thesis work.)